Anuken/Mindustry-Suggestions/README.md

 - Additional configuration of blocks, such as I/O side configuration
 - Removing metaglass from the water extractor recipe
 - Carrying aircraft with naval units
+- Preview of unit spawn locations, paths or waves